jonesor/mpmsim/README.md

 ### Generate a Leslie matrix

-The `make_leslie_matrix` function can be used to generate a Leslie matrix, where the stages represent discrete age classes.
+The `make_leslie_mpm` function can be used to generate a Leslie matrix, where the stages represent discrete age classes.
 In a Leslie matrix, survival is represented in the lower sub-diagonal and the lower-right-hand corner element, while fertility is shown in the top row.
 Both survival and fertility have a length equal to the number of stages in the model.
 Users can specify both survival and fertility as